TPLO Recovery

 This is tricky but also probably the most crucial aspect of your dog’s recovery.

-By movement, we largely mean “lack of movement” as in your dog should not move around much.
+By movement, we largely mean “lack of movement,” as in your dog should not move around much.
 The intent here is to move the leg for your dog, to keep it mobile and keep the blood flowing.
 Don’t confuse this with letting the dog run around, which is not a good idea this soon after surgery.

-A crate is the best approach.
+As mentioned earlier, a crate is the best approach.

 You may want to consider a sling to help with your dog’s movement during the first week or two.
 Slung under its hips, you are able to help bear the weight and keep it off of the leg.

-At some point, your dog will simply decide he’s back in charge of his action plan and you’ll have to be the moderator.
-It’s a common thought process that the dog will know its own limitations and won’t do anything to hurt itself.
+At some point, your dog will simply decide he’s back in charge of his action plan, and you’ll have to be the moderator.

 But isn’t that how we got here to begin with?